Table of Contents:

 - Comply with applicable law or respond to valid legal process.

-- Protect the safety and security of our fans or our Services.
+- Protect the safety and security of our clients and our services

 - Prevent fraud, abuse or other unlawful or unauthorized activities.